viktorpenelski/evtconf/README.md

 and/or having a backend should there be a need, will not be part of the initial release, but will definitely be planned for in the future.

+__NOTE2:__ the app is currently branded for a particular event happening on 24th and 25th of March 2018.

 ### TODO:

 * Extract hard-coded variables into properties

-* Release to PlayStore
 * Figure out QR code installation of the app

 ### Improvements / Bugs:

 * SHOW ERROR if no internet connection instead of app crash
 * replace restTemplate with OkHttp (optional)
+* implement persistant caches, so that they can be resoted if app is closed long enough to get garbage collected, but before the 30 minute refresh period that I am aiming for.

 ### Ideas / open questions: